teesar/as3-2/README.md

 #### 3) Configures a web file server through nginx which is accessible through adding "/documents" to your load balancer's ip address and navigating to it in your web browser.

+### Initiation Script

-## The initiation script contains some commands I find useful when starting a new server.
+#### The initiation script contains some commands I find useful when starting a new server.
 It syncs, refreshes, and updates system packages and the keyring, installs neovim for a text editor, installs git for github access, sets the global git config user email address to my personal email address, and adds ssh-agent commands to my .bashrc file so I can always connect to ssh through my shell.
 If you wish to use it, you'll need to substitute my personal email address for yours.

 ## General Notes From Development Process